 Multiple organizations are a part of the NYC parks world, all playing separate but important roles.
-This Primer on Parks explains the difference between New Yorkers for Parks, the NYC Parks Department, and the many other organizations that contribute to a thriving parks system in NYC.
+This page explains the difference between New Yorkers for Parks, the NYC Parks Department, and the many other organizations that contribute to a thriving parks system in NYC.

-We also create tools and resources that New Yorkers can use to influence decision-makers such as elected officials and city agencies, to improve their open spaces.
-These resources include our in-depth data and research, our guides such as How Can I Improve My Park? and Clean & Green, our webinars, and community events.
+We are the independent nonprofit research and advocacy organization that advocates for parks and open spaces citywide.
+We create tools and resources that New Yorkers can use to improve their open spaces.
+These resources include our in-depth data and research, advocacy guides, and events.

-The New York City Department of Parks and Recreation, or NYC Parks, is the city government agency that manages the over 2,000 parks and nearly 30,000 acres of parkland in New York City.
+NYC Parks is the city government agency that manages the over 2,000 parks and nearly 30,000 acres of parkland in New York City.
 NYC Parks is funded entirely by public dollars, money the city receives through taxes and other sources.

-Partnerships for Parks is a public-private partnership between NYC Parks and the City Parks Foundation, a non-profit organization.
-Partnerships for Parks provides support to groups that maintain and improve local parks, playgrounds, and other open spaces.
-This support comes in the form of education, staff support, and small grants.
+PfP is a public-private non-profit organization born from a partnership between NYC Parks and the City Parks Foundation.
+PfP provides education, staff support, and small grants to grassroots groups that maintain and improve local parks, playgrounds, and other open spaces.

 Park conservancies raise private money in the form of donations from individuals and organizations, to supplement what a park receives from the city.
 This money is used to fund maintenance, as well as capital projects such as play equipment or landscaping.
 The Central Park Conservancy and Prospect Park Alliance are two of the most well-known conservancies in the city, but there are many more in a wide range of sizes in all five boroughs.

-On average, NYC Parks receives 0.5% of the annual city budget.
-This money covers the cost of staff, equipment, investment in new or existing amenities, and more.
+NYC Parks receives an average 0.5% of the annual NYC budget to cover the cost of staff, equipment, investment in new or existing amenities, and more.
 NYC Parks will occasionally receive special funding from the mayor or City Council for specific projects, such as the creation of new parkland.

 NYC Parks receives two types of funding: capital and operating.
-Capital is primarily for large physical investments, such as playground equipment, bathrooms or "comfort stations," and heavy equipment such as large vehicles.
+Capital is for physical investments, such as playground equipment, bathrooms or "comfort stations," and heavy equipment such as large vehicles.

-The operating budget primarily goes to staffing costs, including maintenance.
+The operating budget primarily goes to staffing costs and maintenance.